nevendyulgerov/documents/ammo.md

 #### Calling and getting nodes in ammo.app

 To get a node, use the .getNode() method.
-To call a node, use the .callNode() method:
+To directly call a node, use the .callNode() method:

 ```javascript